ibm-cloud-docs/SecureGateway/securegateway_faq.md

 Note: This connections information is on Client level, not in Gateway level.
 If you need connections information in Gateway level, please check each Client which connected to that Gateway.

 ## What are the recommended configurations to make my connections more secure?
-{: #secure-app}
+{: #faq-secure-app}

 ### Question
+{: #secure-app-question}
 What are the recommended configurations to make my connections more secure?

 ### Answer
+{: #secure-app-answer}

 #### Use Mutual Authentication
+{: #secure-app-answer-ma}
 Enable Mutual Authentication for both sides of on-premise destinations makes Secure Gateway more secure.
 On User Authentication side, enable mutual authentication to restrict the access of Secure Gateway cloud node by authenticating using a client certificate when the request is over TLS/HTTPS.
 On Resource Authentication side, enable mutual authentication to provide appropriate credential when connecting to destination endpoint, and ensure secure/encrypted access to on-premise resource.
-Please see [Configuring Mutual Authentication](/docs/services/SecureGateway/securegateway_destination.html#mutual-auth) and [Node.js TLS Mutual Authentication](/docs/services/SecureGateway/securegateway_tls-ma.html#node-js-tls-mutual-authentication) for more information.
+Please see [Configuring Mutual Authentication](/docs/services/SecureGateway/securegateway_destination.html#dest-mutual-auth) and [Node.js TLS Mutual Authentication](/docs/services/SecureGateway/securegateway_tls-ma.html#nodejs-tls-ma) for more information.

 #### Set IP Table Rules (For on-premise destination)
+{: #secure-app-answer-iptables}
 The Secure Gateway cloud host and port of an on-premise destination is in the public space; therefore it is allowed everyone to access by default.
 To control the traffic accessing on Secure Gateway, set iptables rules to only allow access by a specific range of IPs and ports to secure on-premise resources.
-Please see [IP Table Rules](/docs/services/SecureGateway/securegateway_destination.html#configuring-network-security) for more information about how to configure the iptables rules on Secure Gateway.
+Please see [IP Table Rules](/docs/services/SecureGateway/securegateway_destination.html#dest-network-security) for more information about how to configure the iptables rules on Secure Gateway.

 #### Configure Access Control List (For on-premise destination)
+{: #secure-app-answer-acl}
 Configure Access Control List support to allow or restrict access to on-premises resources would make the on-premises destinations more secure by specifying the access right on the specific destination host and port.
 It is recommended to define the allowed or restricted HTTP/S routes on the ACL entries as well to enhance the security of on-premises destination.
-Please see [Access Control List](/docs/services/SecureGateway/securegateway_acl.html#access-control-list) and [HTTP/S Route Control using the ACL](/docs/services/SecureGateway/securegateway_acl.html#routes) for more information.
+Please see [Access Control List](/docs/services/SecureGateway/securegateway_acl.html#acl) and [HTTP/S Route Control using the ACL](/docs/services/SecureGateway/securegateway_acl.html#acl-route-control) for more information.

 #### Set password on the Secure Gateway Client UI
+{: #secure-app-answer-ui-pw}
 It is recommended to set the UI password to restrict the access of the Secure Gateway Client UI.
-Please see [Interacting with the Client](/docs/services/SecureGateway/securegateway_interaction.html#interacting-with-the-client) for more details about how to set the password using startup configuration or interactive commands on Secure Gateway Client terminal command line.
+Please see [Interacting with the Client](/docs/services/SecureGateway/securegateway_interaction.html#client-interacting) for more details about how to set the password using startup configuration or interactive commands on Secure Gateway Client terminal command line.

 ## What is gateway migration?
 Why the domain is changed after 2018 December?
-{: #gateway-migration}
+{: #faq-gateway-migration}

 ### Question
+{: #gateway-migration-question}
 After 2018 December maintenance, there is a migrate button on the gateway panel, what is the usage of that button?
 Why the domain is changed?

 ### Answer
+{: #gateway-migration-answer}

 After 2018 December maintenance, the cloud host of Secure Gateway is getting renamed to use the `securegateway.appdomain.cloud` instead of `integration.ibmcloud.com`, and use the `securegateway.cloud.ibm.com` for gateway authentication instead of `bluemix.net`.
 For backward compatibility, the existing gateway will keep using the old domain until the gateway is migrated, and the SG client v180fp9 and former will keep using `bluemix.net` for gateway authentication.